Simmons College Center for the Study of Children's Literature

-The Simmons College Center for the Study of Children's Literature is an academic program at Simmons College specializing in the critical study of children's literature.
+The Center for the Study of Children's Literature is an academic program at Simmons University specializing in the critical, academic study of children's literature.
 The program was founded in 1977, and was the first program in the United States to offer a master's degree in the field.

-Currently, the program offers an MA and an MFA.
-It also offers an institute to the children's literature academic community in alternate summers.
+Currently, the program offers an MA in Children's Literature, an MFA in Writing for Children, and two dual degrees (MA/MFA, and MA/MS in Library Services to Children).
+It also offers an Institute to the children's literature academic community in alternate summers.
 Guest speakers in previous years have included such notables as Louis Sachar, Maurice Sendak, Robert Cormier, Daniel Handler, and Lois Lowry.
 In 1986, a collection of speeches from the summer institute was published as Innocence and Experience: Essays and Conversations on Children's Literature, edited by Gregory Maguire and Barbara Harrison.
 The Lion and the Unicorn Poetry Award is presented at the institute.

 The program is currently directed by Cathryn Mercier, a reviewer for the Horn Book Magazine and co-author, with Susan Bloom, of Presenting Avi (1997).
 Previous directors include Susan Bloom, Gregory Maguire, and Barbara Harrison.